WeibelLab/dib-grandopening-website/content/home/welcome.md

 <br>

-To commemorate the Grand Opening of the new Design and Innovation Building (DIB), The Design Lab is hosting a showcase of projects and activities on **Thursday, November 18 from 12:00pm to 3:00pm on the DIB 3rd floor**.
+test: To commemorate the Grand Opening of the new Design and Innovation Building (DIB), The Design Lab is hosting a showcase of projects and activities on **Thursday, November 18 from 12:00pm to 3:00pm on the DIB 3rd floor**.